RajsimmanRavi/Elascale_secure/README.md

 ### Deployment in an OpenStack Infrastructure ###

 You can deploy Elascale on any OpenStack based infrastructure.
-You just need to edit the following snippet (located on provision_vm.sh) to your platform. **You don't need to edit anything if it's going to be deployed on SAVI platform.**
+You just need to edit the following snippet (located on provision_vm.sh) to your platform.
+If you have any problems creating VMs, this snippet could be the issue.
+Make sure the arguments to this command (such as auth-url, sec-groups etc.) work on your platform.

 ```
 sudo docker-machine create --driver openstack \